-The Social Security Administration will issue a “Valid for Work Only With DHS Authorization” social security card to any au pair/companion participating in a Department of State authorized au pair program.
-To apply for a restricted working social security card, an au pair must go in person to the local social security office in her community.
-She can go three days after her arrival in the United States with the following documents:
+The Social Security Administration will issue a “Valid for Work Only With DHS Authorization” Social Security card to any au pair/companion participating in a Department of State authorized au pair program.
+To apply for a restricted working Social Security card, an au pair must go in person to the local social security office in their community.
+They can go four business days after their arrival in the United States with the following documents:

 - Valid Passport